 Tip #2: Ossiano

-Local suppliers are important to Ossiano, for its very modern presented cuisine, prepared in a traditional way.
-Chef Berger makes sure every food item in the restaurant gets used and if not, it will get turned into stock.
-The no waste food preparation and the seafood sourcing from trustworthy suppliers is part of the sustainability program of the restaurant.
+The chef makes sure every food item in the restaurant is utilized; if not, it is turned into stock.
+The zero-waste food preparation and seafood sourcing from trustworthy suppliers are key parts of the restaurant’s sustainability program.

 -